jina-ai/jina/docs/get-started/create-app.md

             doc.tensor = torch.tensor(np.random.random([10, 2]))
 ```

-Kill the last server with `Ctrl-C` and restart the server with `jina flow --uses flow.yml`.
+Kill the last server with `Ctrl-C` and restart the server with `jina flow --uses flow.yml` or  `jina flow --uses deployment.yml` based on the type of project you are creating.

 ## Call `/crunch-number` endpoint